Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 2: Saute the onions

-Without removing your oil, add in your onions.
-Caramelize your onions for about 3 to 4 minutes and then add in your garlic.
+Without removing the oil, add in the onions.
+Caramelize your onions for about 3 to 4 minutes and then add the garlic to the pot.
 Stir well, and then turn your instant pot off by pressing the “cancel” button.

 Step 3: Make your sauce

-Add to your onions and garlic your beef broth, worcestershire sauce, and tomato paste.
+Add to your onions and garlic the beef broth, worcestershire sauce, and tomato paste.
 Mix well.

 The onions, garlic, worcestershire sauce, tomato paste added to the beef broth in the instant pot.